archguard/archguard/archdoc/README.md

 # ArchGuard ArchDoc

-ArchDoc is architecture as code for ArchGuard
+ArchDoc is interactive architecture as code tools.

 DSL for ArchGuard